Skip to content

 When the device is powered on, ESP-GUARDX follows this startup sequence:

-1. Boot2Qt Linux boots -- The embedded operating system initializes.
+1. System boot -- The embedded operating system initializes.

 2. Splash screen appears -- The ESP-GUARDX loading screen is displayed for approximately 3 seconds while the application initializes.